What they do

 To become an occupational health and safety adviser, you usually need to complete a qualification in occupational health and safety.

-The Certificate IV in Work Health and Safety and the Diploma of Work Health and Safety are offered at TAFE Colleges and other registered training organisations throughout Western Australia.
-Browse the Jobs and Skills WA and My Skills to find a registered provider near you.
+The Certificate III and IV in Work Health and Safety and the Diploma of Work Health and Safety are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

-You can also complete a traineeship.
-The occupational health and safety officer traineeship usually takes two years to complete.
+You can also undertake a traineeship in occupational health and safety officer.
+The traineeship usually takes 24 months to complete.

 Apprenticeships and traineeships